 TGbc Editor: change the first paragraph of this subclause as follows

-A non-AP STA shall set the NDP Feedback Report Support subfield in the HE Capabilities element to 1 if it supports NDP feedback report and set it 0, otherwise.
-A non-AP STA shall set the GCR NDP Feedback Report Support subfield in the HE Capabilities element to 1 if it supports NDP feedback report for GCR acknowledgment and set it 0, otherwise.
+A non-AP STA shall set the NDP Feedback Report Support subfield in the HE Capabilities element to 1 if it supports NDP feedback report for resource request and set it 0, otherwise.
+A non-AP STA shall set the GCR NDP Feedback Report Support subfield in the HE Capabilities element to 1 if it supports NDP feedback report for GCR acknowledgment request and set it 0, otherwise.

 A non-AP STA shall not transmit an NDP feedback report response unless it is explicitly enabled by an AP in one of the operation modes described in this subclause.
 The inter frame space between a PPDU that contains an NFRP Trigger frame and the NDP feedback report poll response is SIFS.
 A non-AP STA shall commence the transmission of an NDP feedback report response at the SIFS time boundary after the end of a received PPDU, if all the following conditions are met: